Unfortunately, the magic of The Witches (2020) stops once its big spell is cast.

 The Witches (2020) Synopsis

 After an encounter with a scheming witch in a grocery store, an orphaned boy is taken by his grandmother to a swanky hotel for refuge.
 To their dismay, this lands them smack in the middle of a witches’ conference and a heinous plot to transform all children into squishable mice.
 Worse, the boy soon becomes an early victim and the prey of the head witch too.

 Unlike The Craft: Legacy, I remember when I watched the first movie adaptation of Roald Dahl’s The Witches.
 It was on Singaporean TV in the mid-90s.
-I greatly loved the show too.
+I greatly loved the show.

 This Robert Zemeckis remake retains the darker flesh of that classic masterpiece, and included several character updates to suit modern tastes.
 On that, I have to say the macabre delight in the first half of the show was sinfully delightful.
 Anne Hathaway, in a role positively perfect for her, was sheer indulgence to watch too.

 To give an example, the all-important dining room scene completely lacks the mayhem and implied gore in the 90s version.
 Even the transformation effects are markedly subdued and underplayed.

 Why was this so?
 I guess it’s to avoid controversy, this being a movie targeted at younger viewers, after all.
 Which then makes it truly ironic that …

 Criticism by Disability Advocates